ilee38/ai-butler/README.md

-# ai-butler
+# AI Butler

-Creating an AI assistant to help retreiving information from files
+Creating an AI assistant to help retrieving information from files.